Roy-zZZ08/Roy-zZZ08.github.io/content/publication/yang-mnss-2023/index.md

   of rendered videos.
 Extensive evaluations demonstrate that our supersampling model outperforms existing or alternative solutions in both performance and temporal stability.

+# Summary.
+An optional shortened abstract.
+summary: We've developed a lightweight, efficient supersampling framework for real-time rendering on low-power devices, that reconstructs high-quality images and ensures temporal stability.

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image: